Skip to content

 A

-• Tear total IgE antibody test (Allerwatch®): A rapid diagnostic kit from Wakamoto Pharmaceutical / Minaris Medical that tests tear samples using immunochromatography.
-It has been reported to have a sensitivity of 73.6% and specificity of 100% for ACD1).
-Positive rates by disease type are reported as SAC 61.9%, PAC 65.4%, AKC 80.5%, VKC 94.7%, GPC 75.0%, with an overall rate of 72.2%3).
+• Total IgE antibody test in tears (Allerwatch®): A rapid diagnostic kit by Wakamoto Pharmaceutical / Minaris Medical, using immunochromatography to test tear samples.
+Reported sensitivity for ACD is 73.6%, specificity 100% 1).
+Positive rates by disease type: SAC 61.9%, PAC 65.4%, AKC 80.5%, VKC 94.7%, GPC 75.0%, overall 72.2% 3).

-In the clinical diagnostic flowchart of Figure 2-40 in this guideline, cases presenting with ocular itching and hyperemia are first stratified by the presence or absence of conjunctival proliferative changes.
-In the absence of proliferative changes, SAC/PAC is determined based on seasonality.
-When proliferative changes are present, GPC is considered if contact lenses are worn; if not, AKC/VKC is differentiated based on the presence or absence of atopic dermatitis1).
+In clinical diagnosis, cases presenting with ocular itching and hyperemia are first stratified based on the presence or absence of conjunctival proliferative changes.
+If no proliferative changes are present, SAC/PAC is determined based on seasonality; if proliferative changes are present, GPC, AKC, and VKC are differentiated based on contact lens use and the presence or absence of atopic dermatitis1).

 A